 Inspecting takes a lot of training and education, as well as certification to do, at the absolute bare minimum.
 People with significant construction experience are much better suited to be inspectors than those who aren’t, but that doesn’t mean those without the experience can’t make for good inspectors.

-What Home Inspectors Are Looking For:
+What Home Inspectors Are Actually Looking For:

 • Presence.
 The presence or absence of components is the first thing we check for.
 Is there kickout flashing where the siding meets the roof?
 Is there GFCI protection in that garage?
 Is that a smoke alarm or a carbon-monoxide/smoke combo alarm?
 Identifying what things should be or shouldn’t be present is a majority of the work, and the constant evolution of building codes necessitates constant education and training to be able to identify when new components are necessary or if old components are out of date and should be replaced.